aws/event-ruler/README.md

 ### Suggestions for better performance

 Here are some suggestions on processing rules and events:
+1. For new code, use `withStructuredMatching(true)` on Machine.Builder for linear-time matching that handles events with large arrays efficiently.
-1. If your team is still using old API -- rulesForEvent, switch to rulesForJSONEvent API.
+2. If your team is still using old API -- rulesForEvent, switch to rulesForJSONEvent API.
 Due to limited resource, old API will not be maintained well thought contributions are always welcomed.
 2. If your team does event flattening by yourself,  you are recommended to use Ruler to flatten the event, just pass Json string or Json node.
 We have many optimizations within Ruler parsing code.
 3. if your team does Rule Json parsing by yourself, you are recommended to just pass the Json described rule string directly to Ruler, in which will do some pre-processing, e.g. add “”.
 4. In order to well protect the system and prevent ruler from hitting worse condition, limit number of fields in event and rule, e.g. for big event, consider to split to multiple small event and call ruler multiple times. while number of rule is purely depending on your memory budget which is up to you to decide that, but number of fields described in the rule is most important and sensitive on performance, if possible, try to design it as small as possible.